SSWConsulting/SSW.Rules.Content/rules/do-you-use-bundling-to-package-script-and-css-files/rule.md

 View:
 @Styles.Render("~/Content/themes/base/css")
 ```
+::: good

-Figure: Good Example – Define a bundle and render it in the view for maximum performance
+Figure: Good example – Define a bundle and render it in the view for maximum performance
 :::